jessecogollo/arrayMethods/README.md

 ### .length
 the `length` method returns the number of elements in that array.
-This method doesn't receive paramenters
+This method doesn't receive paramenters.

 ### .from
 The `from` method creates a new Array instance from an array.